 Terri is survived by her husband of 33 years, James M. Miller, of Cambridge, her son Shaun A. Miller of West Virginia, her grandson David I. Miller of Cambridge, her brother Anthony J. Pinto of Raleigh, NC, and numerous dear family and friends in Dunmore, PA, Michigan, Maryland, North Carolina, Texas, and the Armed Forces.

 Always giving, Terri was an organ donor, giving of herself to help others and in research.
-A celebration of her life will be held in the beginning of next year.
+A celebration of Terri’s life will be held at the F. Scott Fitzgerald Theatre at Rockville Civic Center Park in the Social Hall located at 603 Edmonston Drive, Rockville, MD 20851 on Saturday, January 19, 2019 from 1 PM until 6 PM.
+In lieu of flowers, memorial contributions can be made in the form of a check to David Miller’s college fund, or cash donations can be made to help defray costs.
 Arrangements are in care of Thomas Funeral Home, P.A. in Cambridge, MD.